Field Notes

 The most common question beginners ask, and the one most beginner programs get wrong.
 The honest answer depends on what you are trying to protect: the nervous system, the tissues, or your motivation to keep showing up.
+Almost every answer you will see online optimizes for the first one and ignores the other two.

 For the first eight weeks, two days